WebAssembly Tutorial: Call JavaScript functions from C++ with Emscripten and React

 WebAssembly tutorial (part 2): stream matrix data from C++ to JavaScript with Emscripten addFunction, ccall, HEAP32, emscripten_set_interval, and interop patterns, plus throttled updates in a React heatmap.
+Learn how to call JavaScript functions from C++ with Emscripten and React.

 If part one made WASM feel like a turbo button for heavy loops, part two is where the fun gets very real.
 In part one we called C++ from JavaScript and got a single result back.
 Nice and clean.
 Today we flip that flow around and make C++ talk back to JavaScript repeatedly through callbacks, while passing what looks and behaves like a complex object.